-The UACJ Group believes that, for both manufacturers and society, it would be ideal if products could be made without giving rise to any substances negatively impacting the environment, anywhere within the supply chain.
-Achieving that ideal, however, will not happen overnight; it is something that must be pursued on an ongoing basis and sets the direction for our constant efforts to prevent contamination by chemical substances.
+The UACJ Group believes it would be ideal if products could be made without giving rise to any substances negatively impacting the environment, anywhere within the supply chain.
+That ideal is at the root of our constant efforts to prevent contamination by chemical substances.

-For discharges of environmental pollutants accompanying its production activities, the UACJ Group has set and abides by environmental (air and water) pollutant discharge standards that are stricter than those of Japan’s Air Pollution Control Law, Water Pollution Control Law, local government ordinances, and conventions.
+For discharges of environmental pollutants accompanying its production activities, the UACJ Group has set and abides by pollutant discharge standards that are stricter than those of Japan’s Air Pollution Control Law, Water Pollution Control Law, local government ordinances, and conventions.

 |Air||NOx、SOx、soot and dust||○||○||○||○|